What is uterine cancer?

 When should I see my healthcare provider?

-The American Cancer Society says to discuss any unusual bleeding or spotting with a provider.
+Discuss any unusual bleeding or spotting with a provider.
 If you’ve inherited endometrial cancer risk, talk to your provider about yearly testing.
 You may need an endometrial biopsy every year, starting at age 35.

 What should I ask my healthcare provider?